4.8

 The safer you make your home against thieves, the higher the chances that you’ll go claim-free.
 This may convince your home insurer to offer lower premiums.
 Install monitored home security systems to deter break-ins and get immediate notifications of disturbances.

-Most Common Home Insurance Policies in Canada
+Common Home Insurance Discounts in Canada

 What Details Do You Need To Get a Home Insurance Quote?